SrFDeMilleGroup/minimumWorkingExampleMOTSimulator/README.md

 ### Simulation settings II: general settings
 All other simulation settings are summarized here.
 They can be modified in *simulationSettings/generalSettings.jl*.
 - `simulationType::String`: A note to user themself about the simulation.
-- `numTrialsPerValueSet::Int64`: Number of trials to run and average.
+- `numTrialsPerValueSet::Int64`: Number of trials per set of values (displacementsInMM, userSpeeds, longSpeeds) to run and average.
 Averaging is needed because we randomly choose initial molecule displacements and velocities under user specified constraints.
 - `forceProfile::String`: Valid options are below.
   - 'ThreeD': Used for 3D MOT and molasses simulations.
 In this case, `displacementsInMM` and `userSpeeds` are treated as magnitudes of 3D displacements and velocities respectively. `longSpeeds` is ignored.
 The direction of initial displacements is indicated by `initDispDir`.
 And the direction of velocity is set with respect to displacements by `velDirRelToR`.
 In order to account for laser field variation, the actual initial displacements in computation are randomly sampled from a cube of size of one wavelength round the values specified here.
 The projections of 3D force on initial displacement $\vec{f}\cdot\vec{r}/\left|\vec{r}\right|$ and velocity $\vec{f}\cdot\vec{v}/\left|\vec{v}\right|$ are calculated and returned.
   - 'TwoD': Used for slowing and transverse cooling simulations.
 In this case, `displacementsInMM` and `userSpeeds` are treated as magnitudes of 2D displacements and velocities in x-y plane.
 Displacement along z is taken as zero (up to a random value within +/- 1/2 wavelength from 0). `longSpeeds` is used as velocity along z direction. `initDispDir` is ignored, and the direction of initial displacements in x-y plane is always random.
 The relative direction of velocity and displacement in x-y plane is set by `velDirRelToR`.
 The projection of 3D force on x-y plane displacement $\vec{f}\cdot\vec{r}/\left|\vec{r}\right|$ and x-y plane velocity $\vec{f}\cdot\vec{v}/\left|\vec{v}\right|$, as well as its z component $f_z$ are calculated and returned.
 - `displacementsInMM::Vector{Float64}`: mm, magnitude of initial displacements.
 Simulation will iterate through the entire list.
 - `initDispDir::String` : Direction of initial displacememnt.
 Only used if `forceProfile` is 'ThreeD'.
-Valid options are 'XY' ((x+y)/sqrt(2) direction), 'Z' and 'Random'.
+Valid options are 'XY' ((x+y)/sqrt(2) direction, where slowed molecules come into MOT region for most experiments), 'Z' and 'Random'.
 - `longSpeeds::Vector{Float64}`: In unit of $\Gamma/k$, a list of molecule beam longitudinal speeds to simulate through.
 Only used if `foreProfile` is 'TwoD'.
 - `userSpeeds::Vector{Float64}`: In unit of $\Gamma/k$, a list of molecule speeds to simulate through.
 - `velDirRelToR::String`: Relative direction of `userSpeeds` and `displacementsInMM`.
 Valid options are 'Same', 'Orthogonal', 'Opposite' and 'Random'.